 When to plant seed garlic

-Garlic is usually planted in the fall, 3-4 weeks before a hard freeze to give the garlic time to develop some roots.
+Garlic is usually planted in the fall, 3-4 weeks before a hard freeze to give the garlic time to develop roots.
 In colder climates, garlic should be planted between late September and early November.
 In warmer climates, garlic can be planted until mid-December.
-Garlic can be planted in the spring but bulbs may be significantly smaller.
+Garlic can be planted in the spring, but bulbs may be significantly smaller.

 Garlic requires a location that receives full sun and has well-drained soil that is easy to dig.
 A soil pH range of 6.0-7.0 is ideal for growing garlic along with plenty of nitrogen, phosphorus and potassium.